 The second recommendation recognizes that not all agencies will choose to designate some decisions as precedential and others as non-precedential, but instead treat all decisions as precedential.
-(It does not address the few appellate systems-including the SSA Appeals Council and BVA-that do not treat any decisions as precedential. ) As the recommendation contemplates, an important consideration here will be the volume of cases a system handles.
+(It does not address the few appellate systems-including the SSA Appeals Council and BVA-that do not treat any decisions as precedential.
+(It does not address the few appellate systems-including the SSA Appeals Council and BVA-that do not treat any decisions as precedential.
+(It does not address the few appellate systems-including the SSA Appeals Council and BVA-that do not treat any decisions as precedential on the system of cases a system handles.
 Marking out only some decisions as precedential may be especially appropriate-indeed necessary-in high-volume adjudication programs.